 The most common cause of dental pain is tooth decay, a bacterial infection that can spread through many parts of the tooth, and even into the gum tissue.
 Traumatic damage and gum disease can also result in tooth pain.
+However, there are many other possibilities that can cause tooth pain, such as an abscessed tooth, tooth fracture, a filling that is loose or has come out, grinding of the teeth, called bruxism, a gum infection, gum disease, and more.
+Tooth pain can also be caused by some sort of trauma.

 The only sure way to know what’s causing tooth pain is to see your local dentist, who will ask detailed questions about what you’re feeling and perform diagnostic tests, such as x-rays, to try and identify the exact source of the pain.
 However, there are some general ways to describe the sensations you may be experiencing — and their potential cause.
+This can help your dentist try to pinpoint the source of your tooth pain and work to correct it.

 Constant, severe pain and pressure, swelling of the gums, and sensitivity to touch indicate an infection in the tooth, possibly accompanied by an abscess (inflamed, pus-filled sac) in the surrounding gum and bone tissue.
 In this case, it’s important to see a dentist or endodontist right away — not only to relieve the pain, but also to save the tooth while it’s still possible.
 Treatment may include a root canal to remove diseased or dying pulp tissue, and/or periodontal procedures to drain the abscess and stop the infection.